 After so many years working and running professional kitchens in restaurants, hotels, and catering companies, I found that teaching was going to be the next step.
 I took the position of Chef Instructor at The Prestigious California Culinary Academy, and later with more experience and more training and ability I joined what is considered by many the best culinary school in the country, The Culinary Institute of America.
 I learned that I was able to really help, coach, enlighten, inspire, and perhaps shape a young cook’s life, the way I felt mine was shaped by the people I came in contact with over the years.

-The last fifteen years I have devoted all my efforts and extra time to complete a deep study and research of my home country’s cuisine.
+The last twenty five years I have devoted all my efforts and extra time to complete a deep study and research of my home country’s cuisine.
 It has been an amazing experience to learn so much and feel that I truly understand the beautiful cookery of Brazil.
 I have found many reasons why I cook the way I cook and some hidden aspects and influences from the Brazilian way of approaching cooking and product utilization.
 I am truly thankful to be able to experience Brazilian cooking and its culture of food the way I have done over the years.
 From a perspective of culinary experience and knowledge, I feel that it is the right time to talk about and share a little more of what I think is one of the great cuisines of the world.
 I hope you join me and enjoy this colorful and tasty ride.